Radio Sawa: Arab World

 Radio Sawa has also been criticized for its poor quality control and for its resistance to any outside review of its programming.

 United States

 A 2004 draft report prepared by the State Department's inspector general was severely critical of the station.
 Experts cited in the report concluded that "Radio Sawa failed to present America to its audience."

 The station's emphasis on popular music has led critics to question if music alone is enough to convey America's message.
 Some critics point out that what matters is "not just how many people are tuning in, but how many people are affected by a broadcast's content."

 Transmission

-Radio Sawa is broadcast free across the region, using a combination of: